Industry Insights

 I’ll close by sharing that I typed four em-dashes into this article… and backspaced each one, just to assure you that this was written by the fully human Emily Tee.

-Why More Businesses are Turning to External Business Development in 2025 - and How CREM Business Solutions Can Help
+Why More Businesses are Turning to External Business Strategy in 2025 - and How CREM Business Solutions Can Help

 Author: Craig Tee - June 2025